WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/group-settings.md

 1. Look for the **Affiliate Type** field in their profile
 2. Select the desired group from the dropdown
 3. The selected group's commission rate will automatically apply to that affiliate

-Need help with affiliate groups?
-Contact our [support team](https://wpmanageninja.com/support-tickets/) for assistance.